Emmanue1-hub/test/README.md

 strcpy(delim, "-"); // strtok_r needs a null-terminated strin
 ```

-The following commands are available in the `Host_Relay_NCF.ino` program:
+The following commands are available to use in the `Host_Relay_NCF.ino` program:

     set_n: Assigns an identifier number to hosts.